lasanthamudalige/setups/arch/gnome/README.md

 ***I installed it using archinstall***

 * Disk partition - ext4 with 1 partition with encryption
-* profile - kde-plasma desktop with login with sddm
+* profile - gnome desktop with login with gdm
 * Sound - Pipewire
 * kernel - mainline or lts
 * Additional packages - firefox git vim